colinfang/InfectionInfo/README.md

 # Infection Info for RimWorld

 Ever wondering why those nasty infections occur so often?
 This is a QoL mod that attempts to demystify the infection mechanism behind the scenes.
 It displays the real time infection chance and uncovers the influential factors.
-It provides an option to make the infection chance rely on the current room cleanliness instead of that at the time of tending.
-(Default off)
+It provides an option to make the infection chance rely on the current room cleanliness instead of that at the time of tending (Default off).
+It highlights when the immunity gain is so slow that a pawn might die.

 [<img src="https://i.imgur.com/N8E4pyP.png" height="50">](https://steamcommunity.com/workshop/filedetails/?id=2732876934)